KeseterG/learngit/README.txt

 Hello,World!
 I'm learning git!
-Well...
-I'm going to add sth.
+This is so fun to add sth new!!!
+I'll try again!